louipr/cytrac/docs/SRS.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) defines the comprehensive requirements for Cytrac, an advanced code analysis and visualization platform designed to provide deep insights into TypeScript, JavaScript, Node.js, and Python codebases.
-This document serves as the contractual foundation between stakeholders and the development team, establishing measurable acceptance criteria and quality standards.
+This Software Requirements Specification (SRS) defines the comprehensive requirements for Cytrac, an advanced code analysis and visualization platform designed to provide deep insights into TypeScript, JavaScript, Node.js, and Python codebases for individual developers and small collaborative projects.
+This document serves as the foundation for development planning, establishing measurable acceptance criteria and quality standards optimized for solopreneur and personal project scenarios.

 ### 1.2 Scope
 Cytrac is a comprehensive static code analysis platform that performs multi-dimensional analysis including: